OpenStackOnRaPi/ostackinstall/README.md

                      +---------+                    tagged VLAN have to be configured here in case of using VLAN provider networks
 ```

 To make sure the above structure is persistent (survives system reboots), we use ```networkd``` and ```netplan``` configuration files to define our network setup.
 Basically, networkd files allow to define veth pair devices and tagged VLANs on ```eth0```, ```brmux```, ```veth0br``` and ```veth1br```, while neplan code contains the rest of needed information.
 In fact, the use of both levels (networkd and netplan files) was necessary a time ago when it was not possible to define all details solely in netplan.
-This may have changed since then and it may happen that with newer releases of netplan all needed configurations (veth pairs and tagged VLANs on eth0, brmux, veth0br and veth1br) are possible entirely in netplan (interested user can check it on her/his own).
+It cannot be ruled out that with newer releases of netplan all needed configurations (veth pairs and tagged VLANs on eth0, brmux, veth0br and veth1br) will be possible entirely in netplan (interested user can check it on her/his own).
 For more details on how to configure network devices in networkd and netplan, please refer to respective documentation.

 #### Configuration implementation